External BGP Configuration

 Exercise 6: Redistribution

 Configure R1 to redistribute direct and static routes into BGP.
-Verify that the loopback address is advertised to the neighboring peers.
+For demonstration purposes, configure a static route for 172.16.101.0/24.
+Verify that both, the loopback address and the static route, are advertised to the neighboring peers.

 Click to reveal the answer